 Bryzgalov was on his way to his second shutout of the season until Crosby scored for the 14th time this season with 6:14 left.

-"It was right in our reach with six minutes to play there.
+"It was right in our reach with 6 minutes to play there.
 We played a good road game.
 We kept it simple."

-Claude Giroux scored a second-period power-play goal for Philadelphia, which is 2-5-1 in its past eight games and remained five points out of the eighth and final playoff spot in the Eastern Conference.
+Claude Giroux scored during the second period for Philadelphia, which has is 2-5-1 in its past eight and remained five points out of the eighth and final playoff spot in the Eastern Conference.